MaksGre/ai-framework/README.md

 - Memory is independent from the LLM.
 - Tools are reusable.
 - Dependencies are explicitly provided to agents.
+- Agents should not depend on a specific LLM provider.
 - Everything should work offline whenever possible.

 ---